garvjoshi1111/garvjoshi1111/README.md

 ## Garv 🤡

-### A wannabe absurdist & an occasional human 🌟
+### A wannabe absurdist

-- 🤖 I write code.
+- 🤖 I edit files.
 Sometimes it runs, sometimes it behaves like my karma.

 **Ping Me:**
 - If you wanna see Man vs. Machine & where the machine wins.